 About Dr John Wolfe Ackerman

-Dr John Wolfe Ackerman is a tutor in Politics & International Relations at New College of the Humanities.
-John tutors in Political Theory.
+Dr John Wolfe Ackerman is a Lecturer in Politics & International Relations at New College of the Humanities.
+John teaches Political Theory.

 MA, PhD (Political Science) Northwestern University (2008, 2013)

 MA (International Relations) The University of Chicago (2006)

 Dr Ackerman’s main research project at present involves an effort in re-historicising Hannah Arendt’s political thought – reading it back into the German and German-Jewish intellectual and political contexts out of which it emerged in order to generate new critical understandings of the arguments advanced throughout Arendt’s writings and their implications for contemporary political theory.